SovereignCloudStack/cluster-stack-provider-openstack/docs/quickstart.md

 # Quickstart

+This quickstart guide contains steps to install the [Cluster Stack Operator][CSO] (CSO) utilizing the [Cluster Stack Provider OpenStack][CSPO] (CSPO) to provide [ClusterClasses][ClusterClass] which can be used with the [Kubernetes Cluster API][CAPI] to create Kubernetes Clusters.

-This section guides you through all the necessary steps to create a workload Kubernetes cluster on top of the OpenStack infrastructure.
+This section guides you through all the necessary steps to create a workload Kubernetes cluster on top of an OpenStack infrastructure.
 The guide describes a path that utilizes the [clusterctl] CLI tool to manage the lifecycle of a [CAPI] management cluster and employs [kind] to create a local non-production management cluster.

 Note that it is a common practice to create a temporary, local [bootstrap cluster](https://cluster-api.sigs.k8s.io/reference/glossary#bootstrap-cluster) which is then used to provision a target [management cluster](https://cluster-api.sigs.k8s.io/reference/glossary#management-cluster) on the selected infrastructure.